 Grace Academy does not follow the public-school system on closings and delays.
 Decisions for delays and closings will be made by 6:30am.
 In the event of inclement weather, a text alert will be sent.
-Information will also be posted on raysweather.com.
 If inclement weather occurs once the school day has begun and a decision is made to close early, Grace Academy will use the same procedure as stated above.

 Snow days will be made up on the Wednesday or Friday of the week that they are missed unless inclement weather that day requires rescheduling.
-If two school days are missed, the make-up day will be added on to the end of the school year.
-Students will have home classroom assignments that will need to be completed regardless of inclement weather.
+If more than two instruction days are missed, make-up days may be added on to the end of the school year.
+If school is cancelled, some students may have assignments that will need to be completed at home regardless of inclement weather.
+A final decision will be made at the time of the event based on a number of factors including but not limited to: the number of days already missed, the grade of the student, and the timing of the school calendar.